snowplow/documentation/docs/destinations/forwarding-events/snowbridge/testing/index.md

 import CodeBlock from '@theme/CodeBlock';
 ```

-The easiest way to test a transformation configuration for Snowbridge is to run it locally, using the default `stdin` source, `stdout` target and your actual transformation config - using a sample of data that is as close to the real world as possible.

-The sample file should contain the events/messages you'd like to test with, one per line.
+The easiest way to test Snowbridge configuration (e.g. transformations) is to run it locally.
+Ideally, you should also use a sample of data that is as close to the real world as possible.
+The sample file should contain the events/messages you’d like to test with, one per line.

-## Snowplow data - generating a sample
+## Snowplow data — generating a sample

 If you're working with Snowplow data, you can follow the [guide to use Snowplow Micro](/docs/getting-started-with-micro/basic-usage/index.md) to generate test data, using the `--output-tsv` to get the data into a file, as per the [exporting to tsv section](/docs/getting-started-with-micro/basic-usage/index.md#exporting-events-to-tsv).

-For example, here we're using a file named `data.tsv`:
+For example, here we’re using a file named `data.tsv`:

 <CodeBlock language="bash">{
 `docker run -p 9090:9090 snowplow/snowplow-micro:${versions.snowplowMicro} --output-tsv > data.tsv`